Team World Vision: History

 Team World Vision began in 2005 under the direction of (current National Director) Michael Chitwood.
 Chitwood has stated that his life was changed physically, emotionally, and spiritually after running his first marathon, and felt called to start a team that could bring that experience to more people and help to people in poverty around the world.

 Since its start in Chicago in 2005, Team World Vision has expanded to include staff in New York, Minneapolis, Miami, Dallas, Los Angeles, and Seattle.
 The biggest Team World Vision event has continued to be the Bank of America Chicago Marathon, however.
 In 2006, Team World Vision had just over 100 runners in the Chicago Marathon.
 In 2010, there were more than 1,200 Team World Vision runners at the Chicago Marathon who raised over 1 million dollars.
 The money raised provides children and communities in Africa with clean water.

 Cause

-While all of the money raised by Team World Vision athletes goes to furthering the work of Christian humanitarian agency World Vision, it does have a specific focus within World Vision's efforts.
+While all of the money raised by Team World Vision athletes goes to furthering the work of the Christian humanitarian agency World Vision, it does have a specific focus within World Vision's efforts.
 All of the Team World Vision events raise money to provide clean water to children and communities in Africa, with one exception: the money raised at the NYC Marathon goes to help with World Vision's child protection efforts.